corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 1. Display timeout for teleTAN
 A teleTAN must not be shown after 10min.

+1. All server to server communications must be authenticated with client certificates

+1. Implement network connectivity between Verification Portal and Verification Server as special OTC route

 # Implemented Use Cases
 ## Referenced User Stories
+will be defailed in later versions of this document

 ##	Actors
 1. Hotline Employee
 Has technical role "c19hotline".
 Is an employee which mainly triggers the use case Create teleTAN.